Health Services Administration BS / Public Health MPH

 About the Program

 The Health Services Administration program and the Master of Public Health program in the Dornsife School of Public Health offer an accelerated dual degree option.
-Participants can earn both a BS degree in Health Services Administration and a Master of Public Health (MPH) degree in five years.
+Participants can earn both a BS in Health Services Administration and a Master of Public Health (MPH) in five years.

-Students in this accelerated, dual degree program apply to the graduate Masters of Public Health Program during the fall quarter of their junior year.
+Students in this accelerated, dual degree program apply to the Masters of Public Health Program during the fall quarter of their junior year.
 They then follow the same application procedures as other applicants.
 (Any student who does not meet the entrance requirements of the graduate program will be able to complete the fourth year of the Health Services Administration program and receive a BS degree.)

 Students in the Master of Public Health program complete 56.0 graduate quarter credits to meet the requirements of the master's program.
 The accelerated, dual degree program represents an acceleration of only the undergraduate portion of the student's curriculum.